-In Nepal we refer to this new breed of trekkers lodge as comfort lodges.
-However, western tour operators (perhaps with over zealous marketing departments) promoted them as luxury trekking lodges (without seeing them for themselves) and as that seems to have caught on, then we do too.
+In Nepal, we refer to this new breed of trekkers lodges as comfort lodges.
+However, western tour operators (perhaps with overzealous marketing departments) promoted them as luxury trekking lodges (without seeing them for themselves), and as that seems to have caught on, then we do too.

-These pupose built establishments are (all things considered) a marvel, but let's not confuse them with a 5 star deluxe hotel.
+These purpose-built establishments are (all things considered) a marvel, but let's not confuse them with a 5-star deluxe hotel.

-Unlike the standard trekkers lodge/ tea house, the luxury trekking lodges in Nepal tend to be part of a management group (e.g. ESL, Yeti Mountain Homes, Ker & Downey) and they are most certainly of a much, much higher standard than the basic trekkers lodge.
+Unlike the standard trekkers lodge or tea house, the luxury trekking lodges in Nepal tend to be part of a management group (e.g., ESL, Yeti Mountain Homes, Ker & Downey), and they are most certainly of a much, much higher standard than the basic trekkers lodge.